Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 <img src="../images/system-security-pom-dependency-edit-finding.png" width="400" />

-## Your strategy for processing security findings
+## A general, typical strategy for processing security findings

-In general, processing scan findings includes cleaning the results from false positives, adding priority, and writing explanations or recommendations.
-You may take different strategies that depend a lot on organizational context.
+Especially when *Security* is enabled in Sigrid for the first time in your system, the number of findings may seem overwhelming.
+Therefore, filtering out false positives is your first concern.
+That will give you a more accurate view of the system's risk exposure.
+And then you may set priorities, and writing explanations or recommendations for findings that need attention.

+### Threat modeling as a requisite for interpreting security findings
+The absolutely most solid way to approach security is to start by threat modeling.
+This takes you a step back of all the technical findings.
+A threat modeling effort should involve brainstorms, whiteboarding and *Data Flow Diagrams* to reach a basic system *threat model* and its associated security risks.

+There is wide availability of training and instruction regarding threat modeling [e.g. OWASP's Threat Modeling Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html) or [the Threat model Wikipedia page](https://en.wikipedia.org/wiki/Threat_model), where the *Threat Modeling* book by Adam Shostack is probably considered one of the fundamentals.

+As a simplification of a whole field of expertise, please do keep in mind:
+1. **Start small**.
+Do not strive for completeness on the first try.
+2. **Assign ownership and repeat**.
+Threat models are never finished and need a maintenance rhythm.

+SIG can help with such threat analysis efforts as custom consultancy services.
+Please reach out to your account contact if you have questions.

+### Filtering results for false positives
-* Probably you want to start with *"Open Source Health"* because they are regularly high-risk and urgent, yet relatively easy to solve.
-That has a high return on your efforts.
+* **Starting with *Open Source Health*:** Assuming that Open Source Health is enabled together with Security, you probably want to start there.
+Vulnerable dependencies are regularly high-risk and urgent, yet relatively easy to solve (not when it concerns major framework updates for example).
+Generally, updating libraries has a high return on your efforts.
 Also, grouping the same libraries/frameworks may be favorable because you only need to go through release notes once.
 This might be harder if you need to cross teams to do that.
-  * Any occurring *possible legal risks* (e.g. GPL) are important to discuss with your legal department.
+  * **Note on legal risks in dependencies:** Any occurring *possible legal risks* (e.g. GPL) are important to discuss with your legal department.
 These legal license risks tend to apply only in specific cases, e.g. when you have modified the source code.
-SIG explicitly cannot help you with legal advice.
+SIG explicitly cannot help you with legal advice on this.

-* To get an *overview* of findings and to be able to make quick exclusions of false positives, it may be useful to order security findings by *component/file* [see above](#different-grouping-of-security-findings).
-A file-view may expose e.g. test-code, and a component-view may show that many files may lay in a certain functional domain (e.g. deployment).
+* **Filtering test/functional domains by sorting on code location:** To get an overview and to be able to make quick exclusions of false positives, it may be useful to order security findings by *component/file* [see above](#different-grouping-of-security-findings).
+A file-view may expose e.g. test-code, and a component-view may show that many files may lay in a certain functional domain> As an example, deployment configurations may exist in a context of which you know that they are protected from certain security risks.
 This may lead to a lot of exclusions and a cleaner overview of security findings.
-In the *File view* you can export findings as a spreadsheet.
+  * **Deeper analysis in the File view:** In the *File view* you can export those findings as a spreadsheet.
 In case of very large lists of findings it may be advantageous to browse and filter in a spreadsheet editor, and then go back and exclude them (by groups).

+### Prioritizing security findings
-  * A tactic during sprints is to use a kind of *Boy Scout* approach, where you compare findings for files while you are modifying them.
+  * **Sprint approaches:** A tactic during sprints is to use a kind of *Boy Scout* approach, where you compare findings for files while you are modifying them.
 This tends to be efficient because you are already working in/analyzing the code.
-You may consider to make this part of the Definition of Done.
+Consider making this part of the *Definition of Done*.
+    * Please see the [Agile workflow page regarding refinement/planning](../workflows/agile-development-process.md#using-sigrid-during-refinement-and-planning) for a further discussion on processing security findings in an Agile workflow.
 * *Prioritizing by severity* is the typical approach, and this is faithful to agile practices (assuming you choose the action with the highest return first).
 This way you move from urgent to less urgent findings.
 * Prioritizing based on grouping by patterns means that you may exclude or solve many findings in one go.
 There are indeed cases when a whole class of findings can be excluded because for some reason the findings are not applicable or can be resolved in one place.

-### SIG consultancy helping with security
+## SIG may offer consultancy services to help you with security
 Depending on your agreement with SIG, security expertise consultancy may be available.
+Or this can be offered as a separate consultancy effort.
 See also [this question in the security FAQ](faq-security.md#to-what-extent-does-sig-provide-consultancy-for-security-findings).